 Not only is it located near the Mississippi River, but this spot is on the edge of Buffalo Lake and Mississippi Palisades State-Park, a great place to have a rest on land.

-This seven acre park is located on the Mississippi River with boat launches, places to picnic and bike, restrooms, and parking.
+This seven acre park is located on the Mississippi River with boat launches, places to fish, picnic and bike, restrooms, and parking.

 Mississippi Palisades State Park